Tokyo Metro 9000 series: Refurbishment

 The early sets (01 to 08) are scheduled to undergo a programme of refurbishment from 2016, with the first treated sets returning to service from August 2016.
 Internally, the transverse seating bays at the ends of cars will be replaced by longitudinal bench seats, and wheelchair spaces will be added to one end of each car.
 Externally, the refurbished sets will receive a revised livery with wavy turquoise and white stripes at waist height and shoulder height to make the line colour more visible at stations with platform edge doors.

-Future
+The refurbishment programme of the older sets was completed in 2018 with set 08 completing refurbishment on 20 November of that year.

+Lengthening

-The 9000 series sets are expected to be lengthened from 6 cars to 8 cars per set from 2022 as a means to mitigate congestion on the Namboku Line.
+In 2021, Tokyo Metro announced that it would lengthen 9000 series sets from 6 cars to 8 cars per set from 2022 as a means to mitigate congestion on the Namboku Line.

 In October 2021, two intermediate cars, numbered 9409 and 9509, were delivered from Kawasaki Heavy Industries' Hyogo plant.

+In May 2023, set 9109 was sent to the depot at Shin-Kiba where it was reformed into an eight-car set.
+On 13 December 2023, Tokyo Metro announced that set 9109 would enter service on 16 December, and that 13 sets (sets 09–21) will be lengthened to 8-car sets using newly built cars.
+All additional cars will be built by Kawasaki, and are based on the newer Tokyo Metro 16000 series.
+The original cars are also being refurbished similarly to previously refurbished sets, with new signage, security features, and a more compact auxiliary power supply.
+A wheelchair accessible "free space" has also been added to every car.
+Tokyo Metro Rolling Stock Department Design Division Assistant Manager Tomoya Wantanabe said that the newly renovated sets would be used for 20–25 years.